AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Is GitHub Copilot safe for work?

 GitHub Copilot can be used at work only under specific conditions.
-Our verdict for a typical 50–500 person company handling client or regulated data: Limited.
-Fine on Business/Enterprise plans with the public-code filter on — but code context leaves the editor, so repos with secrets or client code need explicit rules.
+Our verdict for a typical 50–500 person company handling client or regulated data, assessed 29 July 2026: Limited.
+Business/Enterprise plans carry no-training terms and zero-retention agreements with the model providers — but GitHub names exceptions to those agreements on the same page, and code context still leaves the editor, so repos with secrets or client code need explicit written rules.
 The policy questions are IP hygiene (public-code matching, license contamination) and secrets in code context — not just data training.
+GitHub states the models themselves were trained on publicly available source code.

 Does GitHub Copilot train on your data?